Edit on GitHub

 OpenCR Test

-NOTE: If the wheels do not move while performing OpenCR Test instruction, make sure to see “Setup DYNAMIXELs for TurtleBot3” section to update the DYNAMIXEL’s configuration for use of TurtleBot3.
+NOTE: If the wheels do not move while performing the OpenCR Test, refer to the”TurtleBot3 DYNAMIXEL setup instructions” to update the DYNAMIXEL’s configuration.

 You can use PUSH SW 1 and PUSH SW 2 buttons to see whether your robot has been properly assembled.
-This process tests the left and right DYNAMIXEL’s and the OpenCR board.
+This process tests the left and right DYNAMIXEL configurations and the OpenCR board firmware.

-1. After assembling TurtleBot3, connect the power to OpenCR and turn on the power switch of OpenCR.
+1. After assembling the TurtleBot3, connect power to the OpenCR and turn on the power switch.
 The red Power LED will be turned on.

-2. Place the robot on the flat ground in a wide open area.
-For the test, safety radius of 1 meter (40 inches) is recommended.
+2. Place the robot on flat ground in a wide open area.
+For the test, a safety radius of 1 meter (40 inches) is recommended.

 3. Press and hold PUSH SW 1 for a few seconds to command the robot to move 30 centimeters (about 12 inches) forward.